-Indeed, upwelling and downwelling maps for the whole Mediterranean have been already provided by Bakun and Agostini (2001) from the Comprehensive Ocean-Atmosphere Data
+Indeed, upwelling and downwelling maps for the whole Mediterranean have been already provided by Bakun and Agostini (2001) from the Comprehensive Ocean-Atmosphere Data Set database (Fig 11).

-Set database.
 The upwelling signatures by cyclonic eddy interactions with other oceanographic structures (anticyclonic vortexes, fronts, bottom topography, chlorophyll concentration, etc.) can also be deduced from more recent satellite imagery.
-The general patterns, as obtained from Mercator Ocean and NASA's Giovanni satellite images for the year 2007, are presented and discussed in the following chapters.
+The general patterns, as obtained from Mercator Ocean and NASA's Giovanni satellite images for the year 2007, are presented and discussed in the following paragraphs.

-5.1.1.
+4.1.1.
 Circulation effects in the western basin

 In this chapter, in order to better describe circulation effects on the biological components (e.g. primary production), we will use SST and Chlorophyll concentration on SSH satellite data collected during the year 2007.
-By overlapping all these maps, the effects of circulation on vertical transport and open sea productivity seem to fit the above-mentioned patterns quite well.
+By overlapping all these maps, the effects of circulation on vertical transport and open sea productivity seem to fit the above-mentioned patterns quite well (Fig. 12, Fig. 13, Fig. 14).

 As AW passes through the Strait of Gibraltar it undergoes intense mixing, causing a loss in heat before it reaches the Alboran Sea.
-Here upwellings are mainly set on the Spanish side, while one or two clockwise (anticyclonic) eddies generate convergence (downwelling) off the African coast.
+Here upwellings are mainly set on the Spanish side, while one or two clockwise (anticyclonic) eddies generate convergence (downwelling) off the African coast (Fig. 1).
 From February, the area with high Chlorophyll concentration enlarges eastwards, probably because cyclonic eddies generate upwellings on the eastern Alboran side, enriching the upper layers until late summer (August) between Almeria and Oran.